Irrational-Encoding-Wizardry/guide.encode.moe/encoding/descaling.md

 with the same kernel and values again.
 This is done so we can compare the before and after.
-The closer the new frame is to the old one, how more likely it is that you've got the correct kernel.
+The closer the new frame is to the old one, the more likely it is that you've got the correct kernel.
-Zooming in on the frame at 4x magnification or higher will help immensely.
+Zooming in on the frame at 4x magnification or higher using Nearest Neighbor will help immensely.
-An alternative that you can do is to simply descale until you've got what you believe to be the best result.
+An alternative that you can use is to simply descale until you've got what you believe to be the best result.
 It's faster to do it this way,